 In commemoration of a relationship spanning more than 100 years and 36 graduates, Dr. Lamar and Nanette Weems donated this beautiful home, which once served as their personal residence, to the College in 2000.
 Located at 1718 North State Street across from the main entrance to the College, the Weems House has become a special meeting place for the Millsaps community.
 Built in 1917, the home has served as host to numerous receptions, dinner parties, art exhibitions and other gatherings of faculty, staff, students and friends.

-A traditional wood frame structure, John Stone Hall is currently the home of the Millsaps Writing Center, the Millsaps Core Curriculum Office, and the Classical Studies department.
+A traditional wood frame structure, John Stone Hall is currently the home of the Millsaps Writing Center and the Classical Studies department.
 The Writing Center is a program created to offer on-campus services to writers, providing help with research papers, aid in meeting the requirements for the Writing Portfolio, advice for taking essay exams or preparing for written portions of standardized tests, instruction on topic selection and focus, coaching on organizational strategies, and grammar, editing, and revision tutoring.

 The 3,000 square foot, two-story building has a long history.
 It served as the president's home until 1940, at which time it was converted to faculty apartments.
 In 1980, the "Old President's Home" became the Chimneyville School of Crafts and Design.
 For the next 13 years, it offered instructional courses in such arts as woodworking, weaving, pottery, and jewelry.
-The building underwent another metamorphosis in 1993, when the Millsaps Writing Program began.
+The building underwent another metamorphosis in 1993.
 At that time, the facility was renamed John Stone Hall after a prominent Millsaps alumnus, both a talented physician and an accomplished writer.

 Whitworth and Sanders Hall house administrative offices for college staff.
 Sanders Hall, was built in 1951.
 Funds of approximately $100,000 were donated to the College in 1945 as a Christmas gift for the construction of Sanders Hall which was originally intended to be a building dedicated to the fine arts.
 However, in 1950, steeply increasing enrollment prompted the College Board to use this grant for a new women's dormitory.
 Sanders Hall remained a women's dormitory until November of 1993, when it was converted to administrative offices.